-Did you know that you pick pears when they are green.
+Did you know that you pick pears when they are green?
 You then allow them to ripen in your baskets and then you can them?
 I had no idea.
-But this is how we did it to get the pears to ripen at the same time so we could can pears
+But this is how we did it to get them to ripen at the same time so we could can them when they were ripe.

 They take a little time to can as you have to peal them, but there is no blanching involved in this recipe.

 You can add mint, cinnamon or other flavors to your syrup to give them different flavors if you are canning on syrup.
 You can also can the pears in water without sugar, but will they need to hot pack them.

 We have several canning recipes to help you eat your garden.

 Do The Pears Need To Be Ripe To Can?

 You can use pears that are ripe.
 It is easier to can them when they are are just slightly under ripe.
 They are easier to peel and will not get mushy when canned.
 Get the pears when they are just starting to turn yellow (light yellow).